erosson/wolcendb/CONTRIBUTING.md

 # Contributing to WolcenDB

 Talk to Evan before starting your contribution - no guarantee I'll accept it.
-[A Gitlab issue](https://gitlab.com/erosson/wolcendb/issues/new) is a good place for this.
+[A Github issue](https://github.com/erosson/wolcendb/issues/new) is a good place for this.

 All contributions are GPL-3.0 licensed, like the rest of WolcenDB